 We would like to specifically draw your attention to the following points:

 - From ‘certainty of fate’ you are assured that the value of a cheque deposited on your account is yours.

-- Should you wish to place a stop on a cheque that you have issued, you have up to 3pm on the day the cheque debits your account to do so.
+Should you wish to place a stop on a cheque you have issued, you have up until the day before the cheque is presented to us.

 |Day||Working day||Customer Promise||Example|